GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Experiments and Results

 \subsection{Datasets}

+\textbf{DTU \cite{DTU}.} This dataset is an MVS dataset, containing scans of small objects, as well as accurate camera poses and 3D point clouds.
+We use the dataset and evaluation code from \cite{2DGS}, which calculates the Chamfer Distance (CD) between the reconstructed and ground-truth point clouds.

-\textbf{Tanks and Temples \cite{tnt}.} We evaluate our method on the Tanks and Temples (TnT) \cite{tnt} training set, and compare our results with other neural reconstruction methods \cite{Neus,Neuralangelo,Neural_warping} as well as with SuGaR \cite{SuGaR}.
-The TnT \cite{tnt} dataset contains videos of large objects such as vehicles, buildings and statues.
+\textbf{Tanks and Temples {(TnT)} \cite{tnt}}.
+This dataset contains videos of large objects such as vehicles, buildings and statues.
 These objects are scanned with a laser scanner for an accurate ground-truth 3D point cloud.
-For evaluation we use the official TnT \cite{tnt} evaluation method.
-It first aligns the point clouds using ICP \cite{ICP}, and then calculates the precision, recall, and the F1 score.
+As the videos and the laser scanned objects are difficult to align \cite{rotstein2022multimodal}, for evaluation we use the official TnT \cite{tnt} evaluation alignment method.
+It first aligns the point clouds using ICP \cite{ICP}, and then calculates the precision, recall, and F1 score.

 \textbf{Mip-NeRF360 \cite{Mip-NeRF}.} This dataset contains scenes taken from a 360 degree view, with emphasis on minimizing photometric variations through controlled capture conditions.
 Since there is no ground-truth in terms of surface reconstruction, we leave this as a qualitative comparison only.